wevisdemo/e-initiative-template/README.md

 2. Grant "Viewer" permission to "Anyone with the link" in Share menu
 3. Obtain Sheets ID from the URL `https://docs.google.com/spreadsheets/d/{sheetsID}/` and add it to the `sheets.id` in `e-initiative.config.mjs`
 4. _(Optional)_ If you allow anyone to submit a voluntary offline sign location.
    4.1.
-Create a Google Form with fields coresponded to `locations` sheet's columns 4.2.
+Create a Google Form with fields corresponded to `locations` sheet's columns 4.2.
 In the form response settings, link the form response to your duplicated sheets.
-A respose sheet will be created with each question in the header.
+A response sheet will be created with each question in the header.
    4.2.
 Rename column header to be like `locations` sheet.
-Doesn't need to have the same order, but it must coresponded to each question.
+Doesn't need to have the same order, but it must corresponded to each question.
    4.3 Remove old `locations` sheet and rename form response sheet to be `locations` instead.

 ### Configuration file